WrestleMania 36: Undercard matches

 After being forced to retire in 2011 due to a severe neck injury, WWE Hall of Famer Edge returned at the 2020 Royal Rumble during the namesake match, where he had a brief reunion with Randy Orton; Edge eliminated Orton before his own elimination.
 On the following Raw, Edge explained how he was able to make his return.
-Orton then welcomed Edge back and suggested reforming Rated-RKO, but turned on Edge and performed an RKO on him, thus turning heel in the process.
+Orton then welcomed Edge back and suggested reforming their tag team, Rated-RKO, but turned on Edge and performed an RKO on him, thus turning heel in the process.
 After attacking Edge's neck with a steel chair, Orton smashed Edge's head between two steel chairs in a maneuver known as the "Conchairto", which Edge had made famous in the past.
 Edge's wife and fellow Hall of Famer Beth Phoenix appeared on the March 2 episode to give a medical update on her husband.
 Orton interrupted and said that he attacked Edge so that he would remain at home and continue his role as a husband and a father to their children.
 He then blamed Phoenix for the attack, claiming that she allowed Edge to get back in the ring.
 Phoenix slapped Orton, who in turn performed an RKO on her.
 Edge returned the following week on Montel Vontavious Porter's (MVP) talk show, the "VIP Lounge".
 Orton attempted to attack Edge, only for Edge to perform an RKO of his own on Orton.
 After Orton retreated, Edge performed the Conchairto on MVP twice as a warning to Orton.
 Edge then challenged Orton to a Last Man Standing match at WrestleMania, and Orton accepted.

+Kevin Owens faced Seth Rollins in what would become a No Disqualification match on Part 1.